 White Chocolate + Pistachios

 But, I was feeling creative this week and I had extra time so I used a cookie scoop to scoop these.
 And...well let me tell you - not a fan!
-I think it took me almost three times as long to scoop these cookies with the scoop than if I had done them by hand haha!
+So much so, that I didn't even get a photo of the cute cookie dough scoops, because mine were not cute!
+I think it took me almost three times as long to scoop these cookies with the scoop than if I had done them by hand, haha!
 I know some people prefer a scoop, and if you do, then more power to you.
 AK, the nickname of one of my past employees who moved away and is still a good friend, absolutely loves to scoop cookie dough.
 She not only loves it, but she excels at it.
 Me, not so much.
 And part of loving baking is doing things your own way sometimes, because if you're miserable, then it's no fun.
 So, that's why I don't roll out cookies and I also don't scoop them.
 So you can scoop these, you can roll them by hand, you can even form them partially with a kitchen spoon, whatever works for you!
-Any which way they get formed into balls, these cookies will turn out!
+Any which way they get formed into balls, these cookies will turn out the same!
 Get the recipe below for my easy Eggless Chocolate Chip Cookies that makes for the best soft and chewy cookies!

 Eggless Chocolate Chip Cookies